 The last section of the distillery that we visited housed the works for Rob’s Mountain Gin.
 And where my camera’s memory card died…so I apologize for the lack of photos.
 A smaller operation than the vodka process but so different in other ways too.
 The gin distilling is a two part process.
 First it is distilled using a combination of Colorado and California juniper berries and the second time around the distilling includes a mixture of 7 different botanicals.
 I won’t give away the company secrets but suffice to say it was VERY interesting to see what constituted that blend!

 All in all, a most enjoyable visit and a trip I hope to make again.
 For our visit on this day, lunch was from Laau’s Taco shop at 1335 Broadway in Boulder.
 Good, fresh and perfect.
 And for dessert?
-Rob made one of their specialty drinks, the Vootbeer.
-For this girl who recalls many a summer moment spent at A&W I really enjoyed this cool adult beverage.
-Made from rootbeer, 303 Vodka and whipping cream…it’s simple, cool and, well…just good!
+Rob made one of their specialty drinks, the Vootbeer with Vodka, Rootbeer and Whipping Cream.
+For this girl who recalls many a summer moment spent at A&W I really enjoyed this adult beverage.
+It’s simple, cool and, well…sometimes isn’t that enough?

 This article kicks off something I’ve wanted to get started for some time.
 I love making cocktails and appetizers and thought it would be fun to start creating a space where we could all find something if we’re hosting a party or even if just having something special for ourselves.
 So today is the beginning of Friday Cocktails.
 I’ll do a drink or appetizer each Friday and hope you will find this a fun resource too!